ayodele-ademeso/movie-catalogue-app/README.md

-# Movie Catalog Application
+# Movie Catalogue Application

-This is a simple Flask application that allows you to manage a catalog of movies.
+This is a simple Flask application that allows you to manage a catalogue of movies.
 You can add new movies, search for movies by name, and retrieve a list of all movies.

 ## Requirements